adrianmui/node_express_scratch/README.md

     - router
     - application
     - error-handling
 * Express4 has Sub-Routers that kind of split off APIs into their own little stack.
+It acts as a middleware with it's own set of routes and middleware.